hweecat/hweecat.github.io/_posts/2019-10-12-til_migrate-gitlab-to-tfs.md

 git push --mirror http://myteamtfsaddress:8080/tfs/DefaultCollection/_git/YourTargetRepo
 ```

-    - You need to key in your Azure DevOps (TFS) username and password for authentication.
+* You need to key in your Azure DevOps (TFS) username and password for authentication.
-    - If authentication error, try
+    - If authentication error, try the following command to clear cache:

     ```bash
     git config --system --unset credential.helper
     ```

-    to clear cache.